 Note: Drill hole is vertical and downhole intersections are approximately true widths.
-Headline intersection calculated at >5% B_2O_3 % within previously identified solution mining zone.
-Boric acid (H_3BO_3) calculated as B_2O_3 % x 1.78.
+Headline intersection calculated at >5% B2O3% within previously identified solution mining zone.
+Boric acid (H3BO3) calculated as B2O3%

-Drill hole 17FTCBL011 is a twin of historic drill hole DHB3 completed by Duval Corp. in 1979.
-A comparison between the historic data and the newly received assay data shows a good correlation, confirming the overall quality of the original data.
-The solution mining zone as indicated in Table 1 yielded a weighted average of $4.7\%~B_2O_3$ in the comparative section of DHB3, while the first of the two highlighted sections within the solution mining zone yielded $10.4\%~B_2O_3$ compared to $9.3\%~B_2O_3$ in the historic drilling.
-The Company is encouraged on the prospect that the historical drill assays may be underreporting the grade of the mineralisation.
+Figure 1: Drill hole locality map highlighting location of drill hole 17FTCBL008 and historical drill hole intersections.
 The historical estimates are not reported in accordance with the JORC Code and a Competent Person has not done sufficient work to classify the historical estimates as Mineral Resources or Ore Reserves.
 It is uncertain that following evaluation and/or further exploration work that the historical estimates will be able to reported as Mineral Resources or Ore Reserves in accordance with the JORC Code.